-Summer equals fresh berries.
+Summer equals fresh strawberries and all kinds of berries.
 Summer is also synonymous with ice cream.
-Berries + ice cream = the most yummy, refreshing summer dessert.
-When we are extra lavish with our berry mixture, it graduates from Berry Ice Cream into Very Berry Ice Cream.
+Strawberries + ice cream = the most delicious, refreshing summer dessert.

 The ice cream truck has been making daily rounds through our neighborhood for the past couple of months.
 For some reason, this temptation on wheels always makes its appearance just before dinner time.
 It’s a great excuse for not obliging the sudden chorus of ice-cream entreaties.
 Once in awhile, I’ll put on my nice hat.
 I’ll stand in that ice-cream truck line and get something the kids can save in the freezer for after dinner.
 Occasionally.
 But if my guys want homemade ice cream?
 To that, I almost always say yes 🙂

-If you hang around our blog awhile, it’s clear that we aren’t total health nuts.
+If you hang around our site awhile, it’s clear that we aren’t always health nuts.
 These days, it’s more about balance for us. 🙂 However.
 I do like to know what our food contains, and I especially love when I can easily pronounce the entire ingredient list.
 Simple is good.
 That’s why I always say yes to homemade ice cream – it tastes amazing, and the ingredients are simple and natural.
-My easy little ice cream maker has been getting a good workout, with berry ice cream being a favorite.
+My easy little ice cream maker has been getting a good workout, with strawberry ice cream being a favorite.

 - If you’re only using fresh strawberries, slice them and stir with 1/4 cup of the given sugar, allowing to sit and macerate for 2 hours.
 Other berries do not need macerating.
 If your mixed berries are frozen, it’s best to leave them frozen.